 Two tabs, one tough decision.
 Reel Paper vs. Save Trees — which toilet paper brand deserves your checkout click?
-Before you start typing in your shipping details, let's settle this toilet paper tug of war once and for all.
+Before you start typing in your shipping details, let’s settle this toilet paper tug of war once and for all.
+Both Reel and Save Trees are part of a growing movement in the toilet paper industry toward eco-friendly alternatives.

 Choosing eco-friendly toilet paper doesn’t have to be tricky.
 By the end of this article, you’ll be ready to close one of those tabs (maybe even both) and make your next move with confidence.
+Opting for these brands supports a more sustainable lifestyle.

 Let’s get into each brand’s strengths and weaknesses one ply at a time, to help you make the best choice for your bum.